yext/search-core/docs/answers-core.locationbias.md

 ## LocationBias interface

-Information about the location bias applied to an Answers search.
+Information about the user's location.

 <b>Signature:</b>